FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Transformation.md

 ## Speaker Transformation

 To modify a speaker arrangement with a predefined action, you can use the "transform" menu.
-To access it, click on the "Transform" button.
+To access it, click on the <code>Transform</code> button.
 A pop-up window will appear.

 ![width=800, atl=_SPAT Revolution_ Transform Speaker](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Setup/SpeakerEditorTransform.png)